gunterhermann/rick-and-morty-app/README.md

 Rick and Morty is created by Justin Roiland and Dan Harmon for [Adult Swim](https://www.adultswim.com/).
 The data and images are used without claim of ownership and belong to their respective owners.

-This API is open source and uses a BSD license.
+The [Rick and Morty API](https://rickandmortyapi.com/) is open source and uses a BSD license.